pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 - This feature works simply by looking for the argument you provide to `jsPsych.run()` and copying everything from where that variable is declared until before `jsPsych.run()` is called.
 Consequently, the argument of `jsPsych.run()` must be the _name_ of an array of timeline objects, not the array itself.
 - Likewise, whatever you name the argument of `jsPsych.run()`, it must be declared before any of its component timeline objects are created.
 This is fairly standard practice, as something like `const timeline = [];` is usually near the top of most jsPsych experiments.
 - Your experiment's equivalent to `const timeline = [];` can't come before initializing jsPsych (i.e. `const jsPsych = initJsPsych();`).
 You don't want to call `initJsPsych()` in a Pushkin experiment.js (rather, it's called in index.js).
 - Any specifications for your stimuli must be created inside your experiment.html between the two lines of the script mentioned above.
-If your stimuli rely on other files, you'll need to add them manually as described [here](../advanced/customizing-experiments.md).
+If your stimuli rely on other files, you'll need to add them manually as described in the [overview of experiment templates](../exp-templates/exp-templates-overview.md#adding-static-assets).
 This includes non-inline CSS styling (see the [lexical decision template](../exp-templates/exp-lexical-decision.md) for how to include custom CSS in the experiment.css file).

 ### updateDB